ananyar1610/painted-house/README.md

 ## Disclaimer

-AI-assisted tools were used extensively to produce the code and documentation in this project.
-I validated and tested all components and ensured that I understand how the full pipeline works end-to-end.
+AI-based coding tools were used as part of the development process for this project.
+All code was generated through iterative guidance, review, and refinement on my part.